Shivangi-Dhiman/Machine-Learning-Feature-Selection/README.md

 # Machine-Learning-Feature-Selection
 This project focuses on implementation of three feature selection algorithms such as (Unsupervised Discriminative Feature Selection [UDFS], Local Learning-based Clustering Feature Selection [LLCFS], Correlation-based Feature Selection [CFS]) along with 3 classifiers (Random Forest (RF), Multilayer Perceptron (MLP), k-Nearest Neighbour (k-NN)) to obtain the best possible accuracy and f1 score for given dataset which is further cross-validated using k-fold cross validation technique.

-We have used the following codes to implement feature selection algorithm and classifiers.
+I have used the following codes to implement feature selection algorithm and classifiers.

-To execute .m files we have used matlab.
+To execute .m files I have used matlab.
-To execute python code we have used google colab.
+To execute python code I have used google colab.

 1. Baseline code : baseline.py
 This python file contains the code that separates the dataset into testing and training data.